 What is a No Win No Fee agreement?

 If you sign this type of contract with your solicitor, you won’t be required to pay them any monies unless they win your case for you.
 Therefore, this eliminates the usual financial risk involved in the claims process, with no additional upfront or hidden fees to worry about either.

 This link takes you to the NHS website, where you will find information on treatment for a broken leg.

 Head to this link for information on different sporting injuries.
 This includes the likes of back injuries, head injuries, hamstring injuries, bone injuries and much more.

 Water and leisure safety- A RoSPA guide to keeping safe during leisure activities including camping and snow sports.

 Serious injury claims- Our guide to making a claim following a serious injury.

 Theme park accident claims- If you or a loved one have been injured in a theme park, this guide could help you claim.

 Sprained ankle injury claims– A guide to making a claim following a sprained ankle injury.

-Thank you for reading our guide on claiming compensation for a trampoline accident.
+Thank you for reading our guide on claiming for a trampoline injury or compensation for a trampoline accident.